 The Classical Anthology is a collection of beautiful, inspiring and memorable passages from Greek and Latin literature, each with a translation so that anyone can enjoy them and share them.
 It includes anything written in Greek or Latin, from earliest times to the present day.

 The anthology is for anyone to enjoy and anyone can contribute, whether you have a Doctorate, did Latin for a year at school, or none at all.
 The more contributions the better!

-Another long term aim is to publish a selection of these passages in a book.
+- A long term aim is to publish a selection of these passages in a book.
 If so, everyone who has contributed to the site will be acknowledged in the introduction, even if their particular passage is not included in the printed selection.

 - We are also considering producing a short collection of passages with running vocabulary notes that can be used as class readers in schools.
 Please tell us what passages you would like to be included in this.